Enduring Power of Attorney

 What if there is no Enduring Power of Attorney?

-If you were to lose capacity to make your own decisions and have not appointed an enduring power of attorney, the Tasmanian Civil and Administrative Tribunal (the Tribunal) could appoint someone with the legal authority to make decisions on your behalf.
+If your ability to make decisions about your financial affairs was impaired and you have not appointed an enduring power of attorney, the Tasmanian Civil and Administrative Tribunal (the Tribunal) could appoint someone with the legal authority to make decisions on your behalf.

 To do so, the Tribunal would hold a hearing (involving family members and interested persons) to decide who they should appoint as financial administrator.